dk8996/starter-kit-docker/README.md

 We create an image based on Ubuntu, installing node and npm.
 Then installing truffle suite.
 [Dockerfile](/truffle-suite/Dockerfile)

 ## Getting Started
-We will use the `docker-compose up` from the root directory to get it up and running using the [docker-compose.yml](/docker-compose.yml).
-This is create the stack with two Docker containers, One is Ganache and the other one will be Truffle + React.
+1. We will use the `docker-compose up` from the root directory to get it up and running using the [docker-compose.yml](/docker-compose.yml).
+This will create the stack with two Docker containers, One is Ganache and the other one will be Truffle + React.

-All the src code will be copied over to the Truffle container see the [Dockerfile](/truffle-suite/Dockerfile).
+2. All the src code will be copied over to the Truffle container see the [Dockerfile](/truffle-suite/Dockerfile).

-You can now connect to the the Truffle container using this command `docker exec -it truffle-suite bash`.
+3. You can now connect to the the Truffle container using this command `docker exec -it truffle-suite bash`.

+4. Make sure your in the `workspace` directory inside your Truffle container.
+From there you can run `truffle version` to make sure everything is installed.